Quandrant/PRISM/About/FAQ.md

 #### What are leaves and branches?

-Prior to PRISM, there were "branches" that were alternative forms of the source material.
-They are the logical application of a computer science concept over to literature.
+Prior to PRISM, there were "branches" that were alternative forms/derivatives of the source material, leading to a very weak canon interpretation of things.
 PRISM may reduce the number of branches listed, or make them very small.

 Branch X was an internally "lost" branch containing the source material itself and planned to be available only to me.
 It was written in second person and hosted in a Discord channel.